 4. Include Live Chat Features

 Chatbots can solve basic queries, but only humans can solve the more complex problems more often than not.
 To provide the best service, then, you need a little bit of both.

 So, how would that work?

-Well, if a customer asks basic questions, the chatbot can do all the talking.
+Well, if a customer asks basic questions, the chatbot can reduce business cost and do all the talking.
 When something more complex crops up, your human agents can take over.